 - Direct significant investment toward the hemp and cannabis industries, up and down the supply chain.
-Hundreds of millions of dollars per year will be shifted to West Virginia entrepreneurs, workers, and farmers through our Small Business Revolution, Serve Family Farmers, and forthcoming Mountaineer Service Corps plans, in order to create middle class jobs.
+Hundreds of millions of dollars per year will be shifted to West Virginia entrepreneurs, workers, and farmers through our Small Business Revolution, Serve Family Farmers, and Mountaineer Service Corps plans, in order to create middle class jobs.
 Each of these plans is also an opportunity to invest in the hemp and cannabis industries.

 How We Pay For It